m1g/portfolio-2-0/README.md

 # Portfolio 2.0
 -----

-A react version of my original portfolio pulled in through react and using github apis
+A react version of my portfolio pulled in through react and using github apis